 Newsday Saves $22,000 The First Day After Training

 Pat Troy, Training Project Manager at Newsday, after attending one of my Creative Problem Solving facilitation courses, lead a Creative Problem Solving session for the paper’s production department.
 The group eventually decided to focus on how to develop a system to check the paper for accuracy before it is released.
 That afternoon, the production team went back to the composing room and created a comprehensive checklist.
 By using the list, that very night, the team caught an error in a full-page color advertisement that would have cost $22,000 to fix.

 General Motors Forge Plant finds a $1.50 Solution Solves a $40,000 a Week Problem

-After attending one of our classes at the International Center for Studies in Creativity at SUNY Buffalo State, Austin Saccia Administrator for Personnel and Safety, facilitated a Creative Problem Solving session with employees at the General Motors Saginaw Division Forge plant in Tonawanda, New York.
+After attending one of Roger’s classes at the International Center for Studies in Creativity at SUNY Buffalo State, Austin Saccia Administrator for Personnel and Safety, facilitated a Creative Problem Solving session with employees at the General Motors Saginaw Division Forge plant in Tonawanda, New York.
 The employees set their sights on finding a way to prevent the ring gears made at their plant from sticking in and breaking dies during production – a problem that was costing the plant thousands per week.
 While brainstorming, one teammate suggested using the cooking product PAM to prevent the sticking and another participant quickly built on the idea.
 The result: Using a $1.00 spray bottle and fifty cents worth of solutions, plant operators now spray the dies before making ring gears to prevent sticking and the plant saves as much as $40,000 weekly.